NexPlayer/Android-SDK/advanced.md

 This method determines when the background of timed text (TTML) in content should be visible.

-It corresponds to thetts:showBackgroundattribute, indicates whether the background should always be visible or should be visible only when there is timed text displayed.
+It corresponds to the tts:showBackgroundattribute, indicates whether the background should always be visible or should be visible only when there is timed text displayed.

 **Returns**